How to Write a Re-Engagement Email

 Email marketing is a solid strategy that most businesses use in modern times.
 They are an excellent way to connect to the masses, get your message across, offer promotions, and boost engagement with your platform.

-Yet, just like anything, these emails can sometimes drift away from the intended recipient and be left unread in their inbox week after week.
+However, just like anything, these emails can sometimes drift away from the intended recipient and be left unread in their inbox week after week.
 When this happens, it is time to introduce a reliable re-engagement email to see if you can re-spark the interest that inspired the subscription in the first place.
-The following advice is centred around writing a good re-engagement email, and some tried and tested methods for doing so.

 Why do companies need this format?
 Multiple advantages can be gained from sending out these types of emails to users and customers, even if the customer has never completed a purchase.
 Read on below to find out more.